colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

 This should create the files `insecure.demo+3.pem` and `insecure.demo+3-key.pem` for nginx to use.

+If you get this error it's because you've bought the containers up before the certificate files have been created.

+    ERROR: failed to save certificate key: open ./insecure.demo+3-key.pem: is a directory

+If that happens stop the stack (docker-compose stop), `rm -rf` the `config/nginx/insecure-demo*` and then re-run `./create_cert.sh`.

 ## Running

 Now run the stack using docker-compose,